Autophagy-related protein 13

-Autophagy-related protein 13 also known as ATG13 is a protein that in humans is encoded by the KIAA0652 gene.
+Autophagy-related protein 13 also known as ATG13 is a protein that in humans is encoded by the ATG13 gene (previously called KIAA0652).

 ATG13 is an autophagy factor required for phagosome formation.
 ATG13 is a target of the TOR kinase signaling pathway that regulates autophagy through phosphorylation of ATG13 and ULK1, and the regulation of the ATG13-ULK1-RB1CC1 complex.